theislab/sample-prediction-pipeline/docs/usage.md

 ## Parameter Documentation

-The following sections describe the parameters available for each method type.
-Each parameter file should contain a header row with parameter names and subsequent rows with parameter values.
+Parameter files (TSV format) in `params/recommended_params/` specify the recommended hyperparameter search space for each method.
+Each file contains a header row and one or more rows of parameter values.
+The pipeline will run all parameter combinations listed in these files.
+You can edit these files to control which hyperparameters are tested for each method.
+For MultiMIL methods, you need to change `'your_sample_column_name', 'your_phenotype_column_name', 'your_celltype_column_name'` to the coresponding column names in your data.

 ### MultiMIL Methods